spring-io/develocity-conventions/README.md

       The value is the output of `git status --porcelain`.
  - Add links:
     - `CI build` when building on Bamboo, linking to the build on Bamboo.
-    - `Git commit build scans`, links to scans for other builds of the same git commit.
+    - `Git commit build scans`, linking to scans for other builds of the same git commit.

 ### Git branch names